Learn how to smoke a whole turkey using a Masterbuilt electric smoker, and why it is one of easiest, and tastiest, ways to smoke a turkey!

 Pro Tip: DO NOT use butter or cooking oil to help additional rub adhere to the turkey skin.
 The more oil you apply, the less the skin will crisp up when it cooks.

-Injecting your Smoked Turkey
+Injecting the Turkey

 A final, more surgical option for adding salt and moisture retaining qualities to your Masterbuilt smoked turkey is to inject it with a salty, flavorful solution.